What Are Radial Tyres

 You may, or may not, have heard about radial tyres.
-But, here at Longbridge Tyres – we love them, so we thought we’d clear up the difference between radial and cross-ply, since it is certainly something we are asked about.
+But, here at Longbridge Tyres – we love them, so we thought we’d clear up the difference between radial and cross-ply since it is certainly something we are asked about.

 A radial tyre is constructed of cord plies directed at 90 degrees to the direction of travel.
 These chords are reinforced, and interlayered, with rubber and steel.
-This construction took away emphasis of previous designs, which wrapped around the whole tyre carcass.
+This construction took away the emphasis of previous designs, which wrapped around the whole tyre carcass.

-The construction of radial tyres allow for the tread and walls to act more independently than the cross-ply tyres that came before, meaning they are less rigid and absorb more of the inconsistencies of road surfaces.
+The construction of radial tyres allows for the tread and walls to act more independently than the cross-ply tyres that came before, meaning they are less rigid and absorb more of the inconsistencies of road surfaces.
 More benefits of radial tyres include an increased area of contact with the road, because of this flexibility, and improved fuel efficiency because of a greater energy transfer from the machine to the road surface.

 The main flaw of radial tyres are the softer walls, which can allow for damage from contact with kerbs.